SkrideOne/cx/rust_docs/loops_iterators_handbook.md

-# Loops and iterators in Rust (nightly 1.90): Best-Practice Manual for 2025
+# Loops and iterators in Rust (nightly 1.91): Best‑Practice Manual for 2025

 ## Introduction

 Loops and iterators are core abstractions in Rust.
 A loop executes a block repeatedly (`loop`, `while` or `for`), while an iterator is an object that produces a sequence of values on demand.
 Rust’s iterators are lazy and zero-cost: the optimizer fuses nested iterator adapters into simple loops, so iterator-heavy code compiles to almost the same assembly as an equivalent hand-written loop.

 Because of this, idiomatic code favours iterators for clarity and reliability, but developers must still understand when to use explicit loops for simplicity or to avoid semantic pitfalls.
-This manual covers current best practices in August 2025 for Rust nightly 1.90.
+This manual covers current best practices in August 2025 for Rust nightly 1.91.
+While the fundamentals of iteration have not changed, nightly 1.91 introduces small enhancements—such as guaranteed capacity for `Vec::with_capacity`【684066008670463†L134-L140】 and new iterator adapters—that slightly improve ergonomics and predictability.

 ---